Wireworms

 Cultural

-• Crop rotation.
-Fields previously planted to grasses, including grass grains, or pasture are at a higher risk for high wireworm populations.
+- Rotate crops.
+Fields previously planted to grasses, including grass grains or pasture, are at a higher risk for high wireworm populations.
 Red and sweet clover and small grains, especially barley and wheat, can increase wireworm populations.
 Include alfalfa and mustards in crop rotations to reduce wireworm populations over time.

-• Soil flooding.
-Thoroughly saturate or flood soils for at least 2 weeks when soil temperatures are above 68°F to significantly reduce wireworm populations.
+- Flood the soil.
+Thoroughly saturate or flood soils for at least 2 weeks when soil temperatures are above 68 °F to significantly reduce wireworm populations.
 To increase wireworm mortality, alternate periods of flooding and drying.

-• Place driptape on top of the soil rather than covering it with soil to avoid holes created by chewing larvae.
+- Place drip tape atop of the soil rather than covering it with soil.
+This avoids holes created by chewing larvae.

 Chemical

 Chemical options for wireworm control are few.
-Organophosphate chemicals have shown to be the most effective and consistent when applied at preplant as a broadcast treatment, or at planting-time as a furrow application.
+Organophosphate chemicals are most effective and consistent when applied at preplant as a broadcast treatment, or at planting time as a furrow application.

 Biological